LlamaEdge/llamaedge-rust/README.md

 # Rust API for LlamaEdge

+The `llamaedge` crate provides convenient access to the LlamaEdge REST API from any Rust application.
+The crate includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients.

 > [!IMPORTANT]
 > This project is still in the early stages of development.
 The API is not stable and may change.